 Several decades later the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 Not cool.
 So, the U.S. EPA, in cooperation with other agencies and groups around the world, initiated a phase out of many ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is believed to be one of the worst offenders.

 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports launched.
+In 2003, the phase out of R22 production and imports began.
 By early 2010 the production and import of R22 decreased.
 However, servicing current, existing equipment is still acceptable as long as there is an available supply of R22.
-To ensure the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician.
-The production and import of R22 will be continually reduced by law until 2020, when all production and import will be forbidden.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+To ensure the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician R22 refrigerant will be available to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are correct.
 As you might assume, older air conditioners may have more leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only gone up due to scarcity.